 Omega 3’s may help lubricate your body and decrease vaginal dryness.
 Omega 3 fats are also vital to healthy brain function and lowering inflammation.
-When taken in addition to B vitamins and magnesium, omega 3 supplements improve depression and anxiety.
+When taken in addition to B vitamins and magnesium, omega 3 supplements improve depression.

 Magnesium is an essential mineral that most of us do not get enough of.
 Women in perimenopause or menopause can definitely benefit from magnesium supplements.
 Magnesium is known to help sleep by regulating the body’s circadian rhythms, and promoting muscle relaxation.
 This small study found that 500mg of magnesium daily led to a significant increase in sleep quality, as well as melatonin production.

 Adequate magnesium levels may also lessen anxiety and depression, improving brain function, mood regulation and reactions to stress.
 Magnesium also lowers blood pressure, lowers inflammation, and decreases the risk of heart disease.

 Colostrum is superfood produced by mammals in the first 48-72 hours after giving birth.
 It is the first nutrition we receive and contains all the essential nutrients our bodies need to thrive.
 For 300 million years, it has served the vital function of protecting and strengthening the mucosal barriers of infants before their own barrier matures.